temporalio/snipsync/README.md

 1. `owner`, `repo`, and optionally `ref`: pull snippets from a GitHub repo
 2. `files`: array of strings containing relative paths to load snippets from.
 Supports [glob](https://www.npmjs.com/package/glob) syntax.

-If the `ref` key is left blank or not specified, then the most recent commit from the master branch will be used.
+If the `ref` key is left blank or not specified, then the most recent commit from the main branch will be used.
 If the `enable_source_link` key in `features` is not specified, then it will default to `true`.
 If the `enable_code_block` key in `features` is not specified, then it will default to `true`.